yournextagency/producttrainer-test-assignment/README.md

 #### Part 1

-The main goal of the test assignment is to check your skills of the Craft CMS and how quickly you can learn.
+The main goal of the test assignment is to check your skills of Craft CMS and how quickly you can learn.
 Make sure to read [Craft CMS documentation](https://craftcms.com/docs/3.x/) before you start.
 If you are using PHPStorm, check out [this article](https://nystudio107.com/blog/auto-complete-craft-cms-3-apis-in-twig-with-phpstorm) as well.
 For this assignment you will implement this one-page website in Craft CMS.

 Create this assignment in a __private__ repository in Github.
 If you don't have private repositories, you can use GitLab.
-Share the repo with @karensg (username is the same on Github and Gitlab).
+Share the repo with @Vesninandrey (@ynavesninandrey on Gitlab).

 General requirements:
 - Use the latest Craft CMS version.